Related

 For each of these items, evaluation criteria and factors for consideration are specified in the Basic Policy (available in English), which is updated annually wherever found necessary.[5]
 For items not currently listed, ENV invites companies annually to submit proposals for designation under the Green Procurement Act, for both goods and services and for public works.[6]

-FIELDS (CLICK FOR FURTHER DETAILS ON CRITERIA) ITEMS SUCH AS
+(CLICK FOR FURTHER DETAILS ON CRITERIA)

 Paper Copier paper, toilet paper